 "Cancel" will redirect you back to previous screen, and offer you to choose new criteria on the form.

-Results are presented in a table summarizing univariate Cox scores
+Results are presented in a figure (Kaplan-Meier survival curves) containing univariate Cox scores

-(p-values, hazard ratios) for each cohort fulfilling the chosen criteria and all of
+(p-values, hazard ratios) for all cohorts of patients fulfilling the chosen criteria, pooled together.

-Multivariate Cox scores (adjusted on NPI/AOL/Proliferation score) are also displayed.
+Multivariate Cox scores (adjusted on NPI/AOL/Proliferation score) are also available.

 significant link exists (p < 0.05), in orange when there is a trend (p = 0.05-0.10)